randombenj/uController/doc/how-to-assembly.md

 Why this tutorial?

 I have some experience on high level language such as c#, c, sql ...
-All those languages are translated (in one way ore the other) to code the computer understands, its quiet interesstiong to understand how thigs work on the deepest level.
+All those languages are translated (in one way or the other) to code the computer understands, its quiet interesting to understand how things work on the deepest level.

 Additionaly microcontrollers have the scale that its possible to understande what's going on under the hood.
 In the case of the ATMega2560 (8 bit MCU) this is about a 450 page size PDF.